rrumale/machine-learning-live-labs/oml4r-temp-rajeev/oml4r-workshop/oml4r-workshop.md

 ## Task 2: Explore Data Using R - Statistical Functions

-Exploratory Data Analysis is the process of visualizing and analyzing data to develop better understanding of the data and gain insight into the data.
+Exploratory Data Analysis is the process of visualizing and analyzing data to develop a better understanding of the data and gain insight into the data.

 1. Check ‘class’ of Object